Johnny-Geng/Rock_Paper_Scissors_py/README.md

 - Scissors cut paper
 - Paper covers rock
 - If both the choices are the same, it's a tie
-- Display the result at the end of each round
+- Display the result at the end of each round and a final scoreboard upon exit

 ## Purpose:
 This program is designed to demonstrate the basic knowledge of using functions in Python.